jfredett/minas-tarwon/LOG.md

 spot.
 I might wrap it in nix so I can import it via flake.

 For the moment I can just leave it in place to work out how that automation will be wired up

+# 23-JUL-2025

+## 1305

+I'm thinking I might want to actually pull all the helm stuff into terraform in `earendil` -- right now I'm using k3s, but I'd prefer the actual install to be agnostic with respect to k8s host.
+Instead the k3s install would be barebones, and just focus on the necessaries to get k3s up and clustered.

+Terraform would drive helm, standing up the infrastructure and configuring, e.g., vault and such as well.
+This would make it easier to bootstrap vault, as well, and would clarify `earendil` as all the 'service' level automation, and the rest of `minas-tarwon` for the 'infrastructure' level automation.

+## 1405

+Started to move things, need to stop and think through how to organize it.
+I could have a single helm chart with subcharts, or move the dependencies up into terraform, not sure how I want to run it just yet.